Data Briefs and Reports

 Adverse Child and Family Experiences

-Overview of Adverse Child and Family Experiences among US Children (New Release)
+Overview of Adverse Child and Family Experiences among US Children

 The recently released 2011/12 National Survey of Children's Health includes nine new measures of Adverse Child and Family Experiences.
 Learn more about the prevalence of these nine adverse child and family experiences nationwide, as well as variation across states and child subgroups in this new data brief.
 Associations between adverse child and family experiences, child and parent health, contextual factors, and resiliency factors are additionally described.